ZeronTheXeon/XeonPack/custom/flathudRED/readme.txt

 Q: My fonts are weird.
 What do I have to do?
 A: Sometimes the fonts mess up for whatever reason.
 If your fonts aren't displaying correctly, navigate to your flathud/resource folder and install the fonts "big_noodle_titling" and all the ones beginning with "weblysleek".
 This should fix your problem.

+Q: How do I use the "favorite server" button?
+A: First, obtain the IP of whatever server you want.
+Next, go to resource/gamemenu.res and find the "FavoriteServer" entry.
+Then, paste your IP after the "connect" portion in the "command" section (make sure to leave a space).

+Example:  "command"  "engine connect 162.248.92.11:27015"

 Q: How do I use Fog's Xhairs?
 A: The crosshairs are already installed in the hud.
 Inside hudlayout.res, there is a value called "FogCrosshair".